shawa84326/SoundTransit/README.md

 # Elevator Cleaning Robot

 This project focuses on developing an autonomous robot that can clean elevators.
-The robot interacts with elevators, navigates through multi-floor buildings, and performs cleaning tasks like suction and scrubbing.
+The robot interacts with elevator floors, navigates through obstacles through teleoperation, and performs cleaning tasks like suction and scrubbing.
 It uses a combination of autonomous navigation, sensors, and AI-powered controls to ensure efficient and reliable operation.
+It depicts the user-journey for removing bio-waste from the elevator

 ## Project Overview